 Why should you invest in ETFs?

 ETFs grant you the opportunity to instantly diversify your portfolio due to the sheer variety that is available.
-If you want exposure to gold, you can simply invest in an ETF like SPDR Gold Shares that offers investors a convenient way to access the gold market without physically buying and selling gold.
+If you want exposure to gold, SPDR Gold Shares is an ETF that offers investors a convenient way to access the gold market without physically buying and selling gold.

 Funds that track a stock index, like the aforementioned Vanguard S&P 500 ETF, are highly diversified as well.
 It contains stocks from the 500 largest companies in the U.S., such as Apple, Mastercard, and Pfizer.
 Not only do you gain exposure to a large number of businesses, they’re plying their trade across more than 10 sectors, including IT and healthcare.